-On four-door models, the driver's power window controls also include a window lockout.
-Press the right side of the lockout switch (LOCK) to prevent the passengers from using their window switches.
-The driver can still operate all of the windows with the lock on.
+On four-door models, the driver's power window controls also include a window lock out.
+When the lock-out switch is moved to the left (with the red showing), the driver and passengers will be able to use their window switches.
+Move the lock-out switch to the right to stop the passengers from using their window switches.
+The driver can still control all the windows with the lock on.